RinAsahikawa/League-Language-Changer/README.md

 # League-Language-Changer

-First small app I made to swap languages in League with Python
+First "script" I "wrote" to swap languages in League with Python

-There is Raw and Folder

-Download folder as ZIP and run main.exe.
+This is a raw file.

 Very primitive technology but it works.